polkadot-developers/polkadot-docs/infrastructure/running-a-node/setup-full-node.md

 ## Setup Instructions {: #setup-instructions}

+This tutorial will walk you through launching a Polkadot node in five different ways: via macOS, Windows, Linux (Pre-Built Binary), Linux (Compile Binary), and Linux (Snap package).

-Ensure Rust is installed for your operating system before continuing: [Install Dependencies for the Polkadot SDK](../../develop/parachain-devs/get-started/polkadot-sdk/install-deps.md).
+Ensure [Rust](https://www.rust-lang.org/tools/install){target=\_blank} is installed for your operating system before continuing.
+[Install Dependencies for the Polkadot SDK](/develop/blockchains/get-started/install-polkadot-sdk/).
 This isn't recommended if you're a validator.
-Please see the [secure validator setup](maintain-guides-secure-validator.md) if you are running a validator.
+Please see the [secure validator setup](/infrastructure/running-a-validator/) if you are running a validator.

 === "macOS"